rhiza-research/grafana/docs/sources/administration/team-management/configure-grafana-teams.md

 <!-- ## Create isolated or collaborative teams

-Grafana Teams can either be `isolated` or `collaborative`.
+Teams can either be `isolated` or `collaborative`.
 Isolated teams can only see their own resources.
 They can't see other team’s dashboards, data, or alerts.
 Collaborative teams have access to other team’s resources.
 Grafana Cloud users must contact Support.

 To create an isolated team add the following to the Grafana configuration file: